The Dirty Secret of SSDs: Embodied Carbon: Strategies to Reduce Storage CO2e

-Unlike datacenters, fabricating composable (or modular) hand-held systems is a major challenge~\cite{composablesystems}.
-Recently, there has been a renewed interest in repairing and recycling hand-held electronics~\cite{EUnews-rtr,apple-recycle}.
-While these strategies help reduce the effective CO2e overheads for the aggregate device lifetime, they also introduce life-style changes for the end users.
-Furthermore, interconnecting components that span across different technology generations may not be very efficient.
-To overcome these challenges, we can rethink data management across the devices and the cloud.
+Unlike data centers, fabricating composable (or modular) hand-held systems presents notable challenges~\cite{composablesystems}.
+Recently, a renewed focus on repairing and recycling hand-held electronics has emerged~\cite{EUnews-rtr,apple-recycle}.
+While these strategies reduce effective CO2e overheads over the device's aggregate lifetime, they also require lifestyle adjustments for end users.
+Moreover, interconnecting components across disparate technology generations might prove less efficient.
+We can rethink data management across devices and the cloud to overcome these challenges.

-Key advantages of cloud storage is that it is scalable, secure, composable, and can have higher durability by using effectively using data redundancy while providing elastic capacities~\cite{elasticcloud,tai2019s,alagappan2018fault,alagappan2018protocol,correia2012practical}.
-Thus, manufactures and service providers can determine which data is stored locally on the hand-held device and propose a cloud storage pricing model that takes the costs of embodied carbon, cloud latency, and network throughput into account.
+Cloud storage harbours critical advantages, marked by scalability, security, composability, and heightened durability achieved through adept utilization of data redundancy~\cite{elasticcloud,tai2019s,alagappan2018fault,alagappan2018protocol,correia2012practical}.
+This infrastructure empowers manufacturers and service providers to determine which data remains locally stored on hand-held devices strategically.
+Additionally, they can formulate cloud storage pricing models that integrate the dimensions of embodied carbon costs, cloud latency, and network throughput into their computations.
+This approach ensures that cloud-based solutions effectively address the environmental implications associated with mobile device lifecycles.